lucasjellema/introduction-mongodb/README.md

 * mongosh CLI (read more at [MongoDB Shell (mongosh)](https://www.mongodb.com/docs/mongodb-shell/))

 Created through:
+* based on custom Docker file (in .gitpod.yml: `image: file : .gitpod.Dockerfile`)
-* based on image gitpod/workspace-mongodb (in .gitpod.yml: `image: gitpod/workspace-mongodb`); check out this image at (Dockefile for Gitpod MongoDB image)[https://github.com/gitpod-io/workspace-images/tree/main/chunks/tool-mongodb] (this comes with MongoDB installed)
+* custom Docker file .gitpod.Dockerfile based on image gitpod/workspace-mongodb ; check out this image at (Dockefile for Gitpod MongoDB image)[https://github.com/gitpod-io/workspace-images/tree/main/chunks/tool-mongodb] (this comes with MongoDB installed); custom steps in Docker file to download and install Mongo Shell CLI (mongosh)
 * create data directory within /workspace on first startup (in .gitpod.yml: Task Run MongoDB `init: mkdir -p /workspace/data`)
 * run MongoDB service on every startup of the workspace (in .gitpod.yml: Task Run MongoDB `command: mongod --dbpath /workspace/data`)
-* install mongosh cli for Mongo on first startup of workspace (in .gitpod.yml: Install mongosh `command: | ... `)
 * install MongoDB extension for VS Code (in .gitpod.yml: `vscode extensions :  mongodb.mongodb-vscode `)
 * port 27017 is the port on which the MongoDB service is listening; this port is opened